Minority jobseekers struggle in Covid job market

 "I'm told most companies are looking for Kiwi experience, so I need to do something to get that and up my skills," she added.

-Anastasia and Chef Z are part of a legion of jobseekers riding the turbulence of a New Zealand job market reeling from the impact of a prolonged global health crisis.
+Anastasia and Chef Z are part of a legion of jobseekers caught in the turbulence of a New Zealand job market reeling from the impact of a prolonged global health crisis.

 A new report by the Ministry of Social Development found that Covid-19 saw an unprecedented increase in the number of people on welfare benefits in April, the month New Zealand declared a nationwide lockdown.